jarango-math/describing_data/README.md

-# describing_data
+# Drill Repository
-Describing Data Drill for lesson two of statistics for data science
+This is the location for all drills that will be done in the fundamentals of python programming course